evanarlian/dotfiles/README.md

 # guidelines
 * TODO:
-  * recheck **fish** again in the future because 4.0.2 tab cycle is broken on vscode, while nightly is not
   * check on git config (secretservice)
   * make main branch the core branch, and child branch: ubuntu, macos, ubuntu_vm, etc
   * the mindset must be shifted, installation must come first, and then config population later